Va-Ns/Bag-of-Features/README.md

 # Bag of Features Image Classification in MATLAB

 This project is inspired by the code snippets available from the [ICCV of 2005](https://people.csail.mit.edu/fergus/iccv2005/bagwords.html).
 It implements a Bag of Features model for image classification in MATLAB.
 The model involves several steps including feature extraction, vector quantization, and classification using the intrinsic functions of MATLAB.
+It is a simple form of implementation with quite few changes compared to the initial files that are provided in the ICCV.
+This work is conducted for research purposes in the context of my thesis.

 ## Project Highlights